msh9/codinginthetrenches.com/content/2013/on-the-use-of-aws-dynamodb.rst

    The above picture represents what should be a common query pattern.
 The application asks for a single or small set of records (ABC) all associated with a single identifier ('A' in this case.)
-If the project is not expected to benefit for high performance single record or **small** batch crud operations then stop here and consider another techology.
+If the project is not expected to benefit for high performance single record or **small** batch CRUD operations then stop here and consider another technology.

 #.
 Second we'll look at the reasons why DynamoDB might be inappropriate for an application even
-   if it is might otherwise provide value.
+   if it might otherwise provide value.
 DynamoDB requires a very particular "shape" of data to operate well.
 Let's first illustrate with a couple diagrams then discuss what they mean; first hash keys should identify small sets of data like the following: